locationtech/geomesa/docs/user/accumulo/raster.rst

 ------

-Currently ingest is accomplished by using the ``ingest-raster`` command in the GeoMesa command line tools.
-See the tools README for usage.
+Currently ingest is accomplished by using the ``ingest-raster`` command in the GeoMesa Accumulo command line tools.
+See :ref:`accumulo_tools_raster` for more information.

 GeoServer
 ---------